ashvinit/fitnessTracker/README.md

 ## Description

 This app uses mongoDB to store previous workouts and create new workouts.
-This is an app which allows users to create a workout and keep track of the workouts they ahve completed.
+This is an app which allows users to create a workout and keep track of the workouts they have completed.

+This app allows users to view create and track daily workouts.
+User will be able to log multiple exercises in a workout on a given day and be able to track the name, type, weight, sets, reps, and duration of exercise.
+For cardio workout, the app will track the distance traveled.

 ## Table of Contents